civio/medicamentalia/_articles/vaccines/prices.en.md

 Because of these new and more expensive vaccines, the cost of immunizing a child has multiplied by 68 between 2001 and 2014, according to the organization.

 **How are vaccine prices set?** There are two ways.
 The first is based on costs, that is, the vaccine is priced according to how expensive it was to produce.
 As with other medicines, pharmaceutical companies and organizations [disagree](http://medicamentalia.org/access/patents/#the-cost-of-developing-a-new-drug) about the real cost of developing a new vaccine.
 The second, and most common, is linked to how much buyers can or are willing to pay.
-This is *tiered pricing*, which means that the richer a country is, the more it pays, and is the system advocated by manufacturers, [according](http://www.efpia.eu/topics/industry-economy/access-to-medicines) to the European Federation of Pharmaceutical Industries.
+This is tiered pricing, which means that the richer a country is, the more it pays, and is the system advocated by manufacturers, [according](http://www.efpia.eu/topics/industry-economy/access-to-medicines) to the European Federation of Pharmaceutical Industries.

 We can see how tiered pricing works for the MMR -against measles, mumps and rubella- or Hepatitis B vaccine, whose prices rise together with a country's income.
 But the theory does not always match reality.
 While several variables -such as purchase volume or packaging type- may justify some differences, we can find trends in the data that don't seem to fit the idea of richer buyers paying more.